StellaJ1999/U05-Todolist-Typecript/README.md

 # U05-Todolist-Typecript

 ChoreQuest - Todo App with Authentication
-ChoreQuest is a simple and elegant todo application built with Vite and TypeScript.
+ChoreQuest is a simple and elegant todo application built with Vite, Supabase and TypeScript.
 It features user authentication using Supabase, allowing users to sign up, log in, and manage their todos securely.

 Features